fairDataSociety/FIPs/text/fdp-roadmap.md

 - commonly used data-structures, that give opportunity for a dApp to interpret the produced data of another dApp; and also allows for users to easily transfer their data from one application to another,
 - well defined Personal Data structure, that employes the protocolised data-structures and has a clear mapping to any particular data within the user-namespace,
 - uniform addressing of resources such as users, dApps or content,
-- instantly accessible global decentralised storage of users, dApps or data-structures, that only provides meta-information how to retrieve or interact with the entity in question,
+- instantly accessible global decentralised storage that provide meta-information about users, dApps or data-structures,
 - dApp environment and its workflow especially regarding to authentication, authorization and interaction with the personal data of users,
-- web3 backend service architectures that substitue the serverside of web2 that aggregate on shared data and serve users in a reliable and flexible fashion.
+- web3 backend service architectures that substitue the serverside of web2 that aggregate on shared data and serve users in a reliable way.

 Even though web3 has a great potential to emerge new use-cases and business models, lack of these ingredients makes the implementation of dApps impossible or at least really slow, uneffective and cumbersome.